kravitsjacob/spatial_features_model/README.md

 ```

 # II.
 How to Run
-1. Download the associated data at <insert url later>.
+1. Download the associated data at https://osf.io/vyzh8/.
 Note, that this already contains both the inputs and outputs
 of the spatial features model.
 2. Download and Run Docker Desktop.
 For more information on Docker visit: https://docs.docker.com/desktop/.
 To ensure
 that it is installed correctly go to the command prompt/terminal and enter $ docker --version